katherine-d21/meta-ipep-files/netmhciipan-mockup.md

-# Brainstorming: Integrating context and inverted peptide binders within Galaxy
+# Integrating context and inverted peptide binders within Galaxy

 ## Objectives of this document:
 * Documenting ideas for integrating peptide context encoding and prediction of inverted peptide binders within Galaxy